alexandr-efimov/sourse-code-quality/README.md

 Simple project with code smells and bad practices usage to be refactored.
 Taken as assumption that during refactoring you will go according clean code related principles, practices and refactoring techniques.
 Anti patterns used in project should be avoided and replaced best practices.
+For more details check readme under appropriate module please.

 Approximately refactoring time estimation - up to 4h